Troy Aikman: UCLA Bruins

-Barry Switzer oversaw Aikman's transfer to UCLA, a program under Terry Donahue that was more conducive to a passing quarterback.
-He had to sit out one year due to college transfer rules but went on to lead the Bruins to a 20–4 record over two seasons.
+Barry Switzer oversaw Aikman's transfer to UCLA, which was coached by Terry Donahue and more effective for a passing quarterback.
+He had to sit out a year due to college transfer rules but went on to lead the Bruins to a 20–4 record over two seasons.

-As a junior, Aikman earned the Pac-10 Offensive Player of the Year, throwing for 2,525 yards, 17 touchdowns, and 8 interceptions.
-He led the Bruins to a 10–2 record and the 1987 Aloha Bowl, where they beat the Florida Gators 20–16.
+As a junior, Aikman was named Pac-10 Offensive Player of the Year, throwing for 2,525 yards, 17 touchdowns, and 8 interceptions.
+He led the Bruins to a 10–2 record and the 1987 Aloha Bowl, where they beat the Florida Gators by a score of 20–16.

 As a senior, Aikman threw for 2,771 yards, 24 touchdowns, and 9 interceptions.
 He won the 1988 Davey O'Brien Award as the nation's top quarterback, a first for UCLA.
 He was a Consensus All-American, the UPI West Coast Player of the Year, the Washington DC Club QB of the Year, a finalist for the 1988 AFCA "Coaches Choice" Player of the year award, and finished third in voting for the 1988 Heisman Trophy.
 UCLA matched the victory total from the previous season under Aikman, going 10–2 and losing only to USC and Washington State.
 The 1988 season culminated with a 17–3 Bruins victory over the Arkansas Razorbacks in the 1989 Cotton Bowl Classic, which was played in Dallas.
 The Dallas media spent most of the Cotton Bowl Classic week promoting Aikman as the "next quarterback of the Cowboys," and much was made of Cowboys head coach Tom Landry watching Aikman practice during the Bruins' workouts at Texas Stadium.
 Aikman finished his career as the number two career passing leader in UCLA history.

 In 2008, Aikman was elected to the College Football Hall of Fame.
 On November 28, 2014, UCLA retired his #8 jersey at halftime against Stanford.